 What types of MS does Ocrevus treat?

 Ocrevus (ocrelizumab) is the first treatment approved for primary progressive multiple sclerosis (PPMS).
-It is also approved for relapsing forms of multiple sclerosis.
+It is also approved for the more common relapsing forms of multiple sclerosis.

 Related Medical Questions